DarkEQ/BIM_284_ML_Project/README.md

-# mini_project_b3_asidher
+# BIM 284 Machine Learning Project
 By Abhijaat Sidher

 # Files for grading:

-- "Lab_B3.ipynb"
+- "main.ipynb"
     Contains the main program, results, and the discussion notes.

 - "ml_library.py"
     Contains the programs from previous labs to train, validate, and plot.
-File is loaded as `ML` and methods are called within "Lab_B3.ipynb".
+File is loaded as `ML` and methods are called within "Main.ipynb".

 - "model/resnet50_model_87p.pth"
     The ResNet50 model that achieved 87% accuracy against the test dataset (found in "data/test/")